Melonfruity/Franzz/README.md

 # Franzz 🤗

-Franzz is a messaging web application focused on connecting groups of franzz (friends) together with multiple unique features, including...
+Franzz is a messaging web application focused on connecting groups of franzz (friends) together with multiple unique features.

+### Features

 1. Stalking map: View your group's live location on a map
 2. Photo gallery: Create share high quality photos and videos with your friends by creating albums